romhml/compodium/README.md

 ## Features

-- Effortless Setup: Simple setup process and minimal maintenance, allowing you to focus on building components.
+- **Effortless Setup**: Simple setup process and minimal maintenance, allowing you to focus on building components.
 - **No Stories Required**: Analyzes your component code directly, eliminating the need to write stories.
 - **Fast**: Built on top of Vite for rapid development and instant feedback, enhancing productivity.
 - **DevTools Integration**: Integrates with Vue and Nuxt devtools for a cohesive development experience.